-More than a thousand soldiers from the British Army and 28 international armies are preparing themselves for the world’s toughest patrolling test, Exercise Cambrian Patrol 2017, taking place in Mid Wales.
+More than a thousand soldiers from the British Army and 37 international armies across the world are preparing themselves for the world’s toughest patrolling test, taking place in Mid Wales.

 Exercise Cambrian Patrol is an annual event organised and run by 160th Infantry Brigade and Headquarters Wales, based in Brecon.